AzumattDev/VersionCheck/README.md

 * Hotkeys are UpArrow for enabling a ward, DownArrow for disabling a ward (must be looking at it)
 * Auto permit on enabled wards nearby (client configurable)
-* Admin only chat/console(F5) commands (/permit, /unpermit, /enable, /flash, /disable, /destroy)
+* Admin only chat/console(F5) commands (/permit, /unpermit, /enable, /flash, /disable)

+DEMONSTRATION/EXPLANATION VIDEO

 Installation Instructions